-Crash Involving Tractor-Trailers, Car Leaves Packaged Tortillas All Over Route 901
+Crash Leaves 40,000 Pounds of Tortillas Scattered on Route 901 in Schuylkill County

 The force of the impact caused the first truck to topple over.

-People living near 901 say speeding trucks are a problem.
+People living near Route 901 say speeding trucks are a problem.

 “Tractor-trailers are a big issue in the township, going too fast,” said Joe Zula.